How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 - Higher Google rankings

 Writing mobile styles first helps save needless loading and modifications because browsers interpret CSS from top to bottom.
+Google has made mobile-first indexing the standard, meaning the mobile version of your site determines your search rankings.

 1. Avoid Making the Design Too Complex